 Dr Anna Ratajska

-Currently, Dr Ratajska is an Associate Professor at the Medical University of Warsaw, where her research interests include congenital heart defects (animal models) and their relation to coronary vessel malformation(s).
+Currently, Dr Ratajska hols a position as full Professor at the Medical University of Warsaw, where her research interests include congenital heart defects (animal models) and their relation to coronary vessel malformation(s).
 She is a recipient of the Polish Ministry of Health awards (1991, 2002) and internal awards of the Warsaw University’s Rector.
 She is the Principal Investigator of several national grants related with morphological aspects of coronary vessel and lymphatic vessel visualization in cardiac remodeling.
 She is an Expert on cardiac angiogenesis & lymphangiogenesis, and cardiac macrophages.